MusicPlayerDaemon/MPD/doc/user.rst

 If you need to tweak the configuration, you can create a file called :file:`mpd.conf` on the data partition (the directory which is returned by Android's :dfn:`getExternalStorageDirectory()` API function).

+ALSA is not available on Android; only the :ref:`OpenSL ES
+<sles_output>` output plugin can be used for local playback.

 Compiling from source
 ---------------------